maxbeizer/remote-development-manager/README.md

 The `executablePath` can either be an absolute path to an executable or a relative path that's relative to the config file.

-`longRunning` determines if the command should block or not.
-If `true` the executable is run in the background, otherwise rdm will wait for the executable to complete and forward any output.

 ## Integrations

 Here's a few tools you can easily hook `rdm` into: